Reviewing Aphria Inc. (APHA)'s and Correvio Pharma Corp. (NASDAQ:CORV)'s results | New Business Observer

 Summary

-Aphria Inc. beats on 6 of the 9 factors Correvio Pharma Corp.
+Aphria Inc. beats Correvio Pharma Corp. on 10 of the 12 factors.

 Correvio Pharma Corp., a specialty pharmaceutical company, provides various products to meet the needs of acute care physicians and patients worldwide.
 It develops, acquires, and commercializes various brands for the in-hospital acute care market segment.
 The company's portfolio of marketed brands include Xydalba (dalbavancin hydrochloride) for the treatment of acute bacterial skin and skin structure infections; Zevtera/Mabelio (ceftobiprole medocaril sodium), a cephalosporin antibiotic for the treatment of community and hospital-acquired pneumonia; and Brinavess (vernakalant IV) for the rapid conversion of recent onset atrial fibrillation to sinus rhythm.
 Its portfolio of marketed brands also comprise Aggrastat (tirofiban hydrochloride) for the reduction of thrombotic cardiovascular events in patients with acute coronary syndrome; and Esmocard and Esmocard Lyo (esmolol hydrochloride), a short-acting betablocker used to control rapid heart rate in various cardiovascular indications.
 The company's product candidates that are in development include Trevyent, a drug device combination that is designed to deliver treprostinil for pulmonary arterial hypertension.
 Correvio Pharma Corp. is headquartered in Vancouver, Canada.